 For example, when a company’s objective is deriving value from a target’s technology, then specific technology-related due diligence needs to prioritized in the assessment phase.
 Companies should perform deeper dives here to assess the stability, extensibility and validity of the target’s technological capabilities.
-These will also help the company support integration.
+These will also help the company support post-merger integration.
 Focusing on technological assessment may also cover the following:

 - Expandability and scalability

 - Company dependency on the technology